Carlos0934/web3-vault-app/README.md

 - Store file metadata on the shimmer test network
 - Retrieve file metadata from the shimmer test network
-- Secure file storage using the S3
+- Secure file storage using the Iota testnet
 - Secure file metadata storage using the shimmer test network
 - User email/password authentication
 - Serverless API using AWS Lambda & API Gateway